 Follow, I pray you.

-Though Corby insists they've been running in a new direction, Mac wonders at their not having seen this cabin before, and Mac is the one that the play several times places our trust in over Corby.
+Though Corby insists they've been running in a new direction, Mac wonders at their not having seen this cabin previously, and Mac is the one that the play several times places our trust in over Corby.
 Regardless, Kubrick first wound us through the maze of a forest and now, with Mac, raises the suggestion that they have passed this way before.

 Just as we may view the "map" Corby drew of the area as a sigil (shot 27), so can we also view the grafitti--its letters and various shapes--carved into the wood of the cabin, around its door frame, as magical sigils somehow related to the action.